sef-global/sef-webapps/README.md

     Copy the key and secret to `sefwebapps/invoker/src/main/resources/configprops.properties` file

-## Building the project
+##Building the invoker

-1. Build the project using maven
+1. Build the invoker module using maven.
     ```$xslt
     mvn clean install
     ```
-2. Deploy three war files in module target directories in tomcat9
+2. Deploy the generated war in tomcat9 server.

-### How to use invoker to invoke APIs?
+## How to use invoker to invoke APIs?
 1. To invoke any open endpoints use `http://localhost:8080/invoker/open/api/<api-url>`

     ex: `http://localhost:8080/invoker/open/api/partnership/v1/engagements`